 Taste Collective Limited

-A good quote can make the difference in a press release so focus your efforts on it!
+A good quote can make all the difference in a press release, so make it count!
 Remember that your quote should always add value to your content.
-To make sure it does there is a little test.